braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 If you want to except users who have performed a certain event in advance, use [filters]({{site.baseurl}}/user_guide/engagement_tools/segments/segmentation_filters/) instead.

-### How does editing a Canvas affect users already in the Canvas?
+### How does editing a canvas affect users already in the canvas?

 If you edit some of the steps of a multi-step Canvas, users who were already in the audience but have not received the steps will receive the updated version of the message.
 Note that this will only happen if they haven't been evaulated for the step yet.

 For more information on what you can or can't edit after launch, check out [Changing Your Canvas After Launch]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/change_your_canvas_after_launch/).

-### How are user conversions tracked in a Canvas?
+### How are user conversions tracked in a canvas?

 A user can only convert once per Canvas entry.